 The full version is dependent on the HDP version you are actually running.
-For example, if you are currently running the HDP 2.2.0.0 release, you would see something like HDP-2.2.0.0-2557 as the full version number.
+For example, if you are currently running the HDP 2.3.0.0 release, you would see something like HDP-2.3.0.0-2557 as the full version number.

 - 4. Click Manage Versions. - 5.
 Proceed to register a new version by clicking + Register Version. - 6.
-Enter the "name" for the version you are registering.
-The name is made up of two parts; the "HDP-major.minor" version, and the "VersionNumber". - a.
-Select the "HDP-major.minor" version from the dropdown.

-b.
-Enter a "two-digit Version Number" in the input field.
-For example, if you are registering version "HDP-2.3.0", select HDP and enter 2.0.

-Name - HDP-2.3 • 2.0 -------- --------- --- -----

-7. Select one or more OS families and enter the respective Base URLs for each repository.
+Select the software version and method of delivery for your cluster. - Choose HDP Stack.
+The available HDP versions are shown in TABs.
+When you select a TAB, Ambari attempts to discover what specific version of that HDP Stack is available.
+That list is shown in a DROPDOWN.
+For that specific version, the available Services are displayed, with their Versions shown in the TABLE. - Choose HDP Version.
+If Ambari has access to the Internet, the specific Versions will be listed as options in the DROPDOWN.
+If you have a Version Definition File for a version that is not listed, you can click Add Version... and upload the VDF file.
+In addition, a Default Version Definition is also included in the list if you do not have Internet access or are not sure which specific version to install.
+If you choose the Default Version Definition, you must enter a "two-digit Version Number" in the Name input field. - Choose Repository Delivery Method.
+Using a Public Repository requires Internet connectivity.
+Using a Local Repository requires you have configured the software in a repository available in your network.
 To use the public software repositories, see the list of available HDP Repositories for each OS.
 Or, if you are using a local repository, enter the Base URLs for the local repository you have created.
-Refer to Using a Local Repository for more information in setting-up a local repository in your environment.

-- 8. Click Save. - 9.
-Ambari will attempt to validate the Base URLs by checking that the Base URLs entered are valid, reachable and resolve as software repositories.

-10.Click Go To Dashboard, and browse back to Admin > Stack and Versions > Versions.

-You will see the version currently running, marked "Current", and the version you just registered HDP-2.3.2.0 which is showing an Install Packages button.
+Refer to Using a Local Repository for more information in setting-up a local repository in your environment. - 7.
+Click Save. - 8.
+Click Go To Dashboard, and browse back to to Admin > Stack and Versions > Versions. - 9.
+You will see the version currently running, marked "Current", and the version you just registered HDP-2.3.2.0 which is showing an Install button.

-11.Proceed to Install Target Version.
+10.Proceed to Install Target Version [22].

-4.3.2.
 Install Target Version

 - 1. Log in to Ambari.

 - 2. Browse to Admin > Stack and Versions.

 - 3. Click on the Versions tab.

+- 4. Click Install and click OK to confirm.

+- 5. The Install version operation will start.
+This will install the target version on all hosts in the cluster.
+You can monitor the progress of the install by clicking the "Installing" link.